Welcome to QRET

 Avionics

-Avionics mean airborne electronics, and this subteam is responsible for the creation and integration of our on-board computers that locate the rocket and trigger the parachute deployment events.
-Custom PCB design and manufacture, power systems, wiring, and RF engineering are all activities that you might find on avionics.
+The Avionics (aviation electronics) subteam is responsible for the creation and integration of our on-board flight computers and other electronics.
+These devices facilitate GPS tracking of the rocket, parachute deployment events, data logging, and more.
+Custom PCB design, embedded firmware development, soldering, data processing scripting, and RF engineering are all activities you might experience on the Avionics subteam!

 There's no point in building a rocket without sending something up in it!
 Payload creates a brand new scientific experiment each year to fly as part of the payload challenge at our competitions.
 This is an extremely multi-disciplinary team with a lot of opportunity for creativity, as the payload is very open-ended.
 Previous experiments include a magnetic gradiometry sensor that measured the changes in the earth's magnetic field, and a proof of concept dark matter particle detector.